teqneers/PHP-Stream-Wrapper-for-Git/README.md

     $t->setCommitMsg('Don\'t know what to write here');

-    // if we throw an execption from within the callback the changes are discarded
+    // if we throw an exception from within the callback the changes are discarded
     // throw new Exception('No we don\'t want to to these changes');
     // note: the exception will be re-thrown by the repository so you have to catch
     // the exception yourself outside the transactional scope.